 In a multicultural society like ours, embracing diversity is important to our society’s well-being.
 As children grow, they realize not everyone looks like their parents.
 Not everyone speaks the same language or carries themselves in the same way.

-Unless they are taught that diversity is part of life, kids may shy away from the “odd” people.
-In preschool, kids meet children and adults from other walks of life on a regular basis.
+Unless they are taught that diversity is part of life, kids may shy away from the unique people.
+In preschool, kids meet children and adults from other walks of life regularly.

 This continuous interaction teaches kids early on to appreciate and embrace others regardless of their cultural differences.
 They become comfortable around people who aren’t exactly like them.
-This plants positive seeds of tolerance and cohesion (source).
+This plants positive seeds of tolerance and cohesion.

 3. They Learn Responsibility and Self-Sufficiency